kbase/project_guides/Acknowledgment_guidelines.md

 2. Papers that are about new tools or technologies that get encorporated into kbase where a kbase supported person was involved in that tool creation.
 Should cite kbase support if that supper was material to the method or tool

-3. Papers that use kbase.
-Should cite the main kbase paper.
+3. Papers that use kbase should cite the main kbase paper, if the science was directly supported by KBase.
 But if the use was by a kbase supported person it should also cite kbase support.